MDBench: Benchmarking Data-Driven Methods for Model Discovery: MDBench

 We observe that commonly used PDE systems in the MD literature often fail to capture the complexity of real-world phenomena, which may involve space-dependent or piecewise forcing functions, or exhibit high dimensionality.
-Therefore, we include the following PDE systems to our testbed: \textit{Heat (Laser)}~\cite{abali2016computational}; \textit{Heat (Solar)}, \textit{Navier–Stokes (Channel)}, \textit{Navier–Stokes (Cylinder)}, and \textit{Reaction–Diffusion (Cylinder)}~\cite{langtangen2017solving}.
+Therefore, we include the following PDE systems in our testbed: \textit{Heat (Laser)}~\cite{abali2016computational}; \textit{Heat (Solar)}, \textit{Navier-Stokes (Channel)}, \textit{Navier-Stokes (Cylinder)}, and \textit{Reaction-Diffusion (Cylinder)}~\cite{langtangen2017solving}.

 A summary of the dataset properties (Table~\ref{tab:pde-summary}) along with full equations and implementation details are included in the supplementary material.